Sheeba-Samuel/ProvBook/README.md

 ProvBookDiff
 ------------
-This module displays the difference in the provenance of any two executions of a Jupyter Notebook code cell along with the input and the output.
+This module helps users to compare the results of different executions of a Jupyter Notebook.
+The user is provided with a dropdown to select two executions based on the starting time of the executions.
+When the user selects the two executions, the difference in the input and the output of these executions are shown side by side as shown in the screenshot.
+![ProvBookDiff](provbook/notebook_ext/ProvBookDiff.png)
+If there are differences in the input or output, the difference is highlighted for the user to distinguish the change.
+The users can select the original experimenter’s execution with their own execution of the Jupyter Notebook as well.
 The provbookdiff is based on the [nbdime](https://github.com/jupyter/nbdime).
 It extends the nbdime tool and calls the API from nbdime to see the difference between the provenance of each execution of a notebook code cell.
 The screenshot shows the ProvBookDiff of two different executions to see the difference in the input and the output.
-![ProvBookDiff](provbook/notebook_ext/ProvBookDiff.png)

 Jupyter version support
 ------------------------